iniemamocny/Meblomat/docs/supabase-setup.md

    ```

    > ⚠️ Highlight the entire block above (from the first `set` through the `reset` statements) before clicking **Run** in the SQL editor.
 Supabase may recycle the session between individual executions, which clears the temporary claims and leaves `auth.uid()` empty.

+   When the RPC succeeds it returns `{ "admin_count": 1, "promoted": true }`, confirming that the impersonated user now owns the sole administrator slot.

    If you are already signed in as the verified user inside the SQL editor, you can call the RPC directly without impersonating them first: